 With over 100 million book sales and half a dozen film adaptations, Tom Clancy has been a dominant force in the spy thriller game for the better part of three decades.
 The trio of Jack Ryan films (including two starring Harrison Ford) were huge successes in the 1990s, but flat reboots starring Ben Affleck and Chris Pine failed to fire.
 While that particular protagonist has found new life on television, Hollywood is now turning its attention to another of Clancy’s heroes.

-A big-screen adaptation that has been languishing in development hell since 1995, Without Remorse focuses on another of Clancy’s popular protagonists that could be the beginning of a new franchise.
+A big-screen adaptation that has been languishing in development hell since 1995, Without Remorse focuses on another of Clancy’s popular characters that could be the beginning of a new franchise.
 While there is enough fodder leftover for potential future films, this origin story is terribly derivative and suffers from a lack of a genuine spark.
 It’s left to Michael B. Jordan to work his hardest to save this film from itself, but even someone of his talent can’t rescue this one.

 Jordan plays John Clark, the leader of an elite team of US Navy Seals currently stationed in Aleppo, Syria on a mission to rescue a CIA operative taken hostage by Syrian forces.
 When it’s soon discovered the enemy is actually a gang of Russian arms dealers and his squadron barely makes it out alive, a furious Clark is suspicious as to why he wasn’t properly briefed by CIA officer Robert Ritter (Jamie Bell) before the mission.